S-HealthStack/S-HealthStack.github.io/pages/developer-guide/installation/install-backend.md

    cd install_path>/backend-system/platform
    touch service-account-key.json
    ```

-7. Update the **service-account-key.json** file with the private key generated in step 5 using the instructions at [https://firebase.google.com/docs/admin/setup?authuser=0](https://firebase.google.com/docs/admin/setup?authuser=0){:target="_blank"}.
+7. Update the **service-account-key.json** file with the private key generated in step 5 so **service-account-key.json** looks like the key you created/downloaded from firebase

-   >  Be sure to keep this file private and securely stored.
-It contains your unique security key.
+8. .gitignore this file as it includes sensitive info about your firebase account.

 # Installation